 PCC Nursing Program Mission Statement

-The PCC Nursing Program prepares individuals to enter the nursing profession with the foundations of nursing competency and to continue on in their education.
-We believe the AAS in Nursing (ADN) graduate is vital to the profession and to a changing health care delivery system.
-Individuals, at all developmental stages, are bio-psychosocial beings who interact with their environment, and have unique capabilities, value systems and life experiences that influence behaviors.
+The PCC Nursing Program prepares individuals to enter the profession with the foundation of nursing competency and to continue in their education, enabling them to respond to changing health care needs of individuals and communities in various health care settings.
+The nursing faculty of PCC believes that the Associate of Applied Science in Nursing degree (AAS) graduate is vital to the nursing profession and to a changing health care delivery system.
+We believe individuals at all developmental stages are bio-psychosocial beings who interact with their environment.
+Each person has unique capabilities, value systems and life experiences that influence behaviors.
 Health is a dynamic process with a goal of optimal functioning within one’s capabilities.
 Individuals and society share rights and responsibilities for health.
 Health is influenced by one’s culture, lifestyle, physical, spiritual, mental, and social factors, as well as one’s stage of development.
-The nurse practices relationship-centered care and health can be maintained, promoted and restored through partnerships among individuals, families, groups, communities and health care providers.
+We believe the professional registered nurse practices relationship-centered care and that health is maintained, promoted and restored through partnerships among individuals, families, groups, communities and health care providers.